-7. In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the University as of June 30, 2015 and 2014, and the changes in its net assets and its cash flows for the years then ended in conformity with generally accepted accounting principles in the United States of America.
+7. In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the University as of June 30, 2016, and the changes in its net assets and its cash flows for the year then ended in conformity with generally accepted accounting principles in the United States of America.

+Other matters

-Other matters Other information
+Other information